- Building Your Agile Localization Team

 - References that won’t be understood when translated literally

-- Imagery that is deemed offensive in certain markets
+- Offensive imagery in certain markets

 - Regulations regarding accessibility